infokiller/config-public/install/README.md

   [Debloat-Windows-10](https://github.com/W4RH4WK/Debloat-Windows-10) seems
   fully contained in Win10-Initial-Setup-Script.
 The latter also seems to have higher quality code, better documentation, and is easier to customize.
+- TODO: Look into <https://github.com/henrypp/simplewall> for controlling internet access of apps.

 ### Deprecated software installation